Business opportunities

 • Mexico

-• key emerging markets in the Southeast, South Asia and the Middle East such as Singapore, Vietnam, Philippines, India and GCC
+• emerging markets in Southeast Asia and the Middle East such as Singapore, Vietnam and nations of the Gulf Cooperation Council (GCC)

-Through targeted export programs, Export Marketing Officers work with Canadian Trade Commissioners and Ontario Government’s representatives in overseas embassies and consulates to help promote Ontario products to key and emerging markets.
+Through targeted export programs, our advisors work with Canadian Trade Commissioners and Ontario government representatives in overseas embassies and consulates to help promote Ontario products to key and emerging markets.

 Trade activities